PassionateResearch/publications/README.md

 # Passionate Research Publications

-This repo collects relevant eublications from Passionate Research members.
+This repo collects publications from our members published with Passionate Research.